 He has been an artist-in-residence at the Banff Centre and the Hambidge Center and attended the Deer Valley Festival and the Vancouver International Song Institute.
 He has collaborated with WordSong, a presenter of new artsong in a conversational format, and was a featured composer at the Rivers School Conservatory’s Seminar on Contemporary Music for the Young.

 Mr. Pesetsky studied with Joan Tower, George Tsontakis, and Howard Frazin and holds degrees in composition and philosophy from Bard College Conservatory and Bard College.
-In addition to composing, he works as a freelance writer and critic for publications including Boston.com, EMAg (Early Music America), Classical Voice North America, and The Boston Musical Intelligencer.
+In addition to composing, he has written for publications including Classical Voice North America, The Boston Musical Intelligencer, Boston.com, and Early Music America.
+He has also written program notes for the St. Louis Symphony Orchestra, the Philadelphia Orchestra, Bard Music West, and Tippet Rise Art Center.